TeamCOMPAS/COMPAS/docs/getting_started.md

 # Getting Started

 ## 1. Installing COMPAS and Dependencies
 First go to the directory that you wish to store your copy of the COMPAS repository.
-As an example, say this directory is `$HOME/codes`:
+As an example, say this directory is `~/codes`:

+    mkdir ~/codes
-    cd $HOME/codes
+    cd ~/codes

  Use `git clone` to download the COMPAS repository.
 If you do not have git installed, you may follow the instructions on https://www.atlassian.com/git/tutorials/install-git.